 We also need systemic changes to prevent the kind of risky actions by big banks that played a role in bringing down our economy.
 I’ve introduced the 21st-Century Glass-Steagall Act, a bipartisan bill that would put a wall between high-risk investment banking and basic, boring banking – the checking and savings accounts families rely on.
 Leading a bipartisan effort, I successfully pressured the Federal Reserve to adopt tough new rules to prevent future bailouts of Wall Street firms like AIG and Citigroup.
 And I exposed industry-sponsored “experts” who were trying to let the financial industry write its own rules for how it deals with Americans’ retirement savings.

 But the Trump Administration seems set on going in the other direction, loosening the reins on Wall Street.
-I’m focused on protecting the progress we’ve made, starting with stopping President Trump from gutting the CFPB – which he’s attempted to do by trying to install his OMB director, Mick Mulvaney, at the helm.
-Mulvaney has moved aggressively to scale back the CFPB’s work to protect consumers.
+I’m focused on protecting the progress we’ve made, starting with stopping President Trump from gutting the CFPB – which he attempted to do by trying to install his OMB director, Mick Mulvaney, at the helm.
+Mulvaney moved aggressively to scale back the CFPB’s work to protect consumers, and then President Trump nominated Mulvaney’s protégé, Kathy Kraninger, to lead the agency.
+Kraninger not only has no experience protecting consumers from predatory institutions, but she also helped oversee the agencies responsible for tearing kids from their parents at the border.
 And whether it’s pushing for new protections for homeowners and borrowers or demanding real accountability for miscreants like the guys who ran Wells Fargo, working across the aisle to limit compensation for executives at Fannie Mae and Freddie Mac or exposing a propaganda effort from Wall Street and the energy industry to let prices on oil and gas skyrocket, I’m going to keep fighting to hold Wall Street more accountable and to make our financial system safer.

 Affordable housing and homeowner protections